ceos-org/stac-collection-and-granule-discovery-best-practices/collection-catalogs.md

 >
 > Collections not supporting two-step search shall not contain a link rel="items" in the STAC collection representation returned by the collection search.

-TBD: are we allowing to use a general /queryables response in addition to the collection-specific /queryables response and are server to support the superset of both ?